OpenHFT/Java-Thread-Affinity/README.md

     int threadId = AffinitySupport.getThreadId();

-## determining which CPU you are running on.
+## Determining which CPU you are running on.
 You can get the current CPU being used by

     int cpuId = AffinitySupport.getCpu();